ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 # Compatibility
 JRE 1.8.0_201 is currently required to run.
 You can download it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

+Make sure you add the files to PATH!

 Compatible with Windows XP, 7, and 10.

 # How To Run